SKSJeffrey/tuxproof/procedures/sk591-create-gmail/sk591-create-gmail.md

 # SK591 - How to Setup a New Gmail Account
-## Purpose: Ensure an employee can send and receive messages worldwide
+## Purpose - Ensure an employee can send and receive messages worldwide
 ## Procedure
 Visit https://admin.google.com and sign in with an Administrator SKS Gmail account